Showing posts with label halloween. Show all posts

 Rode back to the hotel, ate breakfast, packed our bags, and began our journey home.

-Hubby had wanted to stop at Peach Park in Clanton, Al, and when I woke up, he said, I think I have passed Peach Park, and we had.
+Hubby wanted to stop at Peach Park in Clanton, Alabama, and when I woke up, he said, "I think I have passed Peach Park," and we had.

-We did not turn around we just kept going.
+We did not turn around.
+We just kept going.

-We eat lunch at Oh"Bryan's in Hartselle, Al (his favorite place)
+We eat lunch at Oh Bryan's in Hartselle, AL (his favorite place)

 He always orders a steak or baked potato and gets their salad bar.